httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 ## Permanent Rejection

-Some intermediaries inspect the payload of HTTP messages and forward them only if their content is deemed safe.
+Some intermediaries inspect the content of HTTP messages and forward them only if their content is deemed safe.
 Any feature that depends on seeing the entirety of the message in this way is incompatible with incremental delivery, so these intermediaries need to reject requests unless the entire message is received.

-When an intermediary rejects an incremental message -- either a request or a response -- due to security concerns with regard to the payload that the message might convey, the intermediary SHOULD respond with a 501 (Not Implemented) error with an incremental_refused Proxy-Status response header field ({{iana-considerations}}).
+When an intermediary rejects an incremental message -- either a request or a response -- due to security concerns with regard to the content of the message, the intermediary SHOULD respond with a 501 (Not Implemented) error with an incremental_refused Proxy-Status response header field ({{iana-considerations}}).